free things to do in New York City

 Theater | Rabbit Hole: A College Production

 Written by: David Lindsay-Abaire.
 Directed by: Janis Powell.
-Becca and Howie Corbett have everything a family could want, until a life-shattering accident turns their world upside down and leaves the couple drifting perilously apart.
-RABBIT HOLE charts their bittersweet search for comfort in the darkest of places and for a path that will lead them back into the light of day.
+Becca and Howie Corbett have everything more a family could want, until a life-shattering accident turns their world upside down and leaves the couple drifting perilously apart.
+RABBIT HOLE charts their bittersweet search for comfort in the darkest of places and for a path that will lead them back into the light of day. less

 New York City, NY; NYC